dvatvani/cookiecutter-poetry/{{cookiecutter.project_name}}/README.md

 git push -u origin main
 ```

-Finally, install the environment and the pre-commit hooks with
+Finally, install the environment and the pre-commit hooks with:

 ```bash
 just install